valleyofdoom/PC-Tuning/README.md

 ```powershell
 Get-WmiObject MSPower_DeviceEnable -Namespace root\wmi | ForEach-Object { $_.enable = $false; $_.psbase.put(); }
 ```

-<h2 id="file-system">11.37.
-File System <a href="#file-system">(permalink)</a></h2>

-Open CMD as administrator and enter the commands below.

-- Disable the creation of 8.3 character-length file names on FAT and NTFS-formatted volumes which aids performance and security ([1](https://web.archive.org/web/20200217151754/https://ttcshelbyville.wordpress.com/2018/12/02/should-you-disable-8dot3-for-performance-and-security))

-  - Disable the creation of 8.3 character-length file names

-    ```bat
-    fsutil 8dot3name set 1
-    ```

-  - If the steps carried out in section [Booting Into the ISO](#booting-into-the-iso) to strip 8dot3 names was followed correctly, the command below should display a value close to 0 for "total 8dot3 names found"

-    ```bat
-    fsutil 8dot3name scan /s C:
-    ```

-- Disable updates to the Last Access Time stamp on each directory when directories are listed on an NTFS volume.
-Disabling the Last Access Time feature improves the speed of file and directory access ([1](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/fsutil-behavior#remarks)).
-Beware that this may affect backup and remote storage programs as per the official remarks ([1](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/fsutil-behavior#remarks))

-    ```bat
-    fsutil behavior set disablelastaccess 1
-    ```

 <h2 id="message-signaled-interrupts">11.38.
 Message Signaled Interrupts <a href="#message-signaled-interrupts">(permalink)</a></h2>